Reagandennis/iampoor/README.md

-# iampoor
+# I am poor application

-A new Flutter project.
+A flutter project learning through the app brewey coursework.

 ## Getting Started

-This project is a starting point for a Flutter application.
+this project is set to test fundermentals in flutter development such as widgets and dart programming language.

 A few resources to get you started if this is your first Flutter project: